anasr4/beast-dashboard/SETUP_FOR_NEW_USER.md

-# 🚀 ANAS Beast Bot - Setup Guide for New Users
+# 🚀 ANAS Beast Bot - Complete Setup Guide for New Users

 This guide will help you set up your own copy of the ANAS Beast Bot with your own Snapchat API credentials.

+**📅 Last Updated:** October 8, 2025
+**✅ Latest Features:**
+- Exact ad count guarantee (request 100 = get 100!)
+- Age targeting: 22-55+ (optimized for Snapchat API)
+- Video retry mechanism (3 attempts per video)
+- PIXEL_PURCHASE optimization with fallback to SWIPES

 ## 📋 What You'll Need